stoeps13/connections-doc/source/admin/migrate/t_back-up.md

 Follow these steps to back up your Connections deployment.
 You can use this backup to restore your existing deployment if the upgrade or update fails.
 This procedure backs up your entire deployment, you cannot use it to back up individual applications within Connections.

+!!! note
-**Note:** Pay attention to the version of Connections you are backing up.
+    Pay attention to the version of Connections you are backing up.
 If you must restore the backup later, it can be restored only to the same version of Connections, as described in the following details:

 -   Content can be restored only to the same major/minor release that it was backed up from.
 For example, Cumulative Refresh \(CR\) releases for Connections 6 CR6 are considered part of the Connections 6.5 release.
 -   Content cannot be restored to a later release \(for example, Connections 5.5\) if it was backed up on an earlier release \(for example, Connections 5.0 \(CRx\)\).